Ankeny Centennial High School

-Ankeny Centennial High School (ACHS) is a public high school in Ankeny, Iowa, United States, serving grades 10 through 12 and opened in 2013.
+Ankeny Centennial High School (ACHS) is a public high school in Ankeny, Iowa, United States, serving grades 10 through 12.
 It is one of two high schools in the Ankeny Community School District.

 History

 Ankeny Centennial opened in 2013, covering the northern part of the school district.
 ACHS relieved Ankeny High School of overcrowding as the district's second high school; both schools had approximately 990 students in the 2013–14 school year.
-This was the first instance within a period of forty-year period where a school district in the state of Iowa had its number of high schools increase from one to two.
+This was the first time in 40 years that an Iowa school district had its number of high schools increase from one to two.
 Ankeny Centennial is structurally identical to the 2011 rebuild of Ankeny High School.

 Athletics

 The Jaguars are members of the Central Iowa Metro League.